Beta Alpha Psi

 - Vice President – Reporting: Shall 1) attend all weekly Officer and candidate meetings, 2) collect, report, and preserve records pertaining to the chapter’s hours and activities, 3) work closely with VP of Membership in finalizing membership list, 4) submit and update chapter and member information to nationals and 5) carry out any other duties assigned by the Executive Committee and or President.

-- Events Coordinator: Shall 1) attend all weekly Officer and chapter meetings, 2) using guidance from the Executive Committee, draft an annual program of national/regional activities and present it to the executive committee for approval, 3) coordinate and arrange all of the national/regional events, 4) plan, coordinate, and conduct the annual alumni banquet, and 5) carry out any other duties assigned by the Executive Committee and or President.
+- Events Coordinator: Shall 1) attend and assist all weekly Officer and chapter meetings, 2) using guidance from the Executive Committee, draft an annual program of national/regional activities and present it to the executive committee for approval, 3) coordinate and arrange all of the national/regional events, 4) plan, coordinate, and conduct the annual alumni banquet, 5) plan Meet the Firms event, and 6) carry out any other duties assigned by the Executive Committee and or President.

 - Student Development Officer: Shall 1) attend weekly Officer and chapter meetings, 2) plan and coordinate events to improve and develop members, 3) develop a mentorship program with members and professionals, 4) carry out any other duties assigned by the Executive Committee and or President.